rsingel/contextly-plugin-wordpress/readme.txt

 == Changelog ==

+= 5.0.6 =

+- Small update to fix compatibility issue with Classic Editor plugin

 = 5.0.5 =

 - Small update to fix compatibility issue with the Yoast SEO plugin for sites using the Classic Editor